Relewise/relewise-ui-components/packages/web-components/README.md

 </relewise-product-search>
 ```

-***Note: once including your own layout nothing from the default will be rendered!***
+***Note: once including your own layout nothing from the default layout will be rendered!***

 ##### Components
-These components are all included in the default layout and can also be used in custom layout.
+These components are all included in the default layout and can also be used in custom layouts.

 You do not have to worry about setting data on these components, this is handled internally by the Product Search component.

 ###### Search bar
-Renders a search bar with a button.
+Renders a search bar with a search button.

 The component will search as the user types or presses the search button.